tyrael9/valgrind-ios/README.md

 * Initialize the VEX submodule: `git submodule update --init --recursive`

 ## Build
+The following build environment is required:
+* Mac OS X >= 10.9
+* Xcode >= 5.0
+* iOS SDK >= 7.0

+You also need the standard `autoconf` tools to build Valgrind, which you can install with homebrew on OS X.

 Make sure you are in the root directory of the source repository.
-You must have the standard `autoconf` tools installed to build Valgrind.

 Use the following commands to build:
 ```
 ./autogen.sh